microsoft/botframework-solutions/docs/howto/assistant/csharp/ettovamigration.md

 Previously we used the `msbot` command line tool to automate deployment of dependent resources in Azure.
 This enabled us to address limitations around automated Azure deployment for some resources and ensure developers had an easy way to get started.

-With these limitations addressed we have now moved to a ARM template based approach providing you the same automated approach but also providing a more familiar way to customise deployment to suit your requirements.
+With these limitations addressed we have now moved to a ARM template based approach providing you the same automated approach but also providing a more familiar way to customize deployment to suit your requirements.

 ## How to migrate to the Virtual Assistant template